alidabour/Linux/README.md

 3. *If getting an internal server error, check the Apache error files:
   1. View the last 20 lines in the error log:
     `$ sudo tail -20 /var/log/apache2/error.log`
-  2. *If a file like 'g_client_secrets.json' couldn't been found: